kparc/kcc/README.md

 And that gives a selection of fundamental algorithms, data structures, techniques and primitives that withstood the test of decades of production use in some of the world's most demanding data processing environments.
 Inner components of the system fit together and complement each other to deliver *performance*.
 It is not uncommon for k newcomers to experience shock when they first see how much can be done with a few precise keystrokes, and how fast.

-All of k programming takes place in **REPL**, an idea that is actually much older than many seem to think.
+All of k programming takes place in the **REPL**, an idea that is actually much older than many seem to think.
 It has been around for at least half a century, and is known as *dialogue approach*, a live conversation between a human and machine as a flow of questions and answers.
 And in k, this conversation is much more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
 This is the essence of the way of k, an experience that all k programmers consider immensely satisfying.
 People who write k for living love their jobs.

 ## exodus